Flipboard launches new edition, lets readers create magazines

 Flipboard launched in July 2010 with much fan fair because of the clean and refined way it presented articles.
 Users choose from publishing sources ranging from The New York Times to Vanity Fair mixing stories with feeds from social media sites such as Facebook and Twitter.
 The content is then formatted into one easy-to-read publication with ads that are similar to those found in the pages of glossy titles.

-The Palo Alto, California-based company raised $60.5 million from Kleiner Perkins Caufield & Byer, Index Ventures, and Insight Venture Partners and investors like Ashton Kutcher.
+The Palo Alto, California-based company raised $60.5 million (39.8 million pounds) from Kleiner Perkins Caufield & Byer, Index Ventures, and Insight Venture Partners and investors like Ashton Kutcher.

 (Reporting By Jennifer Saba in New York)